kden/kden.github.io/sunlight-sensor/Statement_Regarding_Use_of_AI.md

-# Statement on the use of AI
+# Statement regarding the use of AI
 I've made liberal use of AI throughout the project.
 However, I didn't type in a prompt and let it spit out my project.
 It was an iterative process which was greatly sped up by using ChatGPT 4o and Google Gemini Pro.